Free Things to Do in Baltimore

 Immerse yourself in local culture without spending.

-First Thursday in Hampden Free
+First Thursday Gallery Openings in Station North Free

 Free Outdoor Activities